Weathering Life’s Storms

 It is natural when things go wrong to wallow in self-pity and wish that things were different.
 You may question the fairness of life, and experience strong feelings of anger and resentment.

 While it is not wrong to feel this way, the gap between the way you want things to be and the way they really are creates an enormous tension within yourself.
-Not only do you have to struggle with the real situation, you are also fighting another self-created storm inside.
+Not only do you have to weather life’s actual storms, you are also fighting another self-created storm inside.

-The faster you can accept that things are this way and they are not going to change no matter how hard you wish, you can start to deal with the real situation.
+The sooner you accept that things are this way and they are not going to change no matter how hard you wish, the earlier you can start to deal with the real situation.

 2. Anchor yourself